-Before you start learning new content, you will have to find out the learning method that works for YOU.
+Before you start learning new content, you will have to find out the learning method for YOU.
 Whether you remember information or not depends mainly on how you learn and whether you apply the knowledge.
 Do you sometimes wonder why your parents can not remember how to convert PDF to word, although you have shown them many times, but they do remember the day when you did your first steps?
-Maybe some types of learning and memorizing don’t require rote learning when a new piece of information has a high intensity.
+Maybe some learning and memorizing types don’t require rote learning when a new piece of information has a high intensity.

 So here are five methods on how to memorize faster and more for the long term.

 1. Break down the information into smaller pieces

 Our brains are not good at remembering more than seven digits at once.